 Ferns, Heuchera, Astilbe, Coral Bell, Epimedium, hybrid Bleeding Heart - the list goes on and on.
 In 2014/15, not all Heuchera proved tolerant of the new weather, but enough did, to keep me trying.
 Heuchera 'Purple palace' thrives and self seeds.
-All Astilbe did beautifully and 2016's Heuchera are alive and well - in April!!!
-What fun.
+As long as Astilbe aren't in dry, hot soil, they do very well.

 ORGANIC WEED KILLER